Future-House/BixBench/README.md

 BixBench is a benchmark designed to evaluate AI agents on real-world bioinformatics tasks.
 This benchmark tests AI agents' ability to:
-- Explore and analyze diverse datasets
+- Explore biological datasets
-- Perform multi-step computational analyses
+- Perform long, multi-step computational analyses
-- Interpret results in the context of the research question
+- Interpret nuanced results in the context of a research question

 BixBench presents AI agents with open-ended or multiple-choice tasks, requiring them to navigate datasets, execute code (Python, R, Bash), generate scientific hypotheses, and validate them.
 The dataset contains 296 questions derived from 53 real-world, published Jupyter notebooks and related data (capsules).